intermezzOS/kernel/chapter_04/4.2-setting-up-a-gdt/README.md

-# Chapter 3.5: Automation with Make
+# Chapter 4.2: Setting up a GDT

-At the end of this chapter, we have make set up to build our project.
+We set up a global descriptor table.
+It's the last prerequisite before we can make it into long mode.